-- Today we go through several classical synchronization problems and solve them using threads and semaphores - If you want to learn about many other synchronization problems and their solutions - "The little book of semaphores" by A. B. Downey: http://greenteapress.com/semaphores/ - We use pseudo-code to simplify the details of Java syntax and libraries but which can be turned into fully functioning code by adding boilerplate - On the course website: can download fully working implementations of some of the problems - Recall that we occasionally annotate classes with invariants using the pseudo-code keyword invariant - Not a valid Java keyword that is why we highlight it in a different color but we will use it to help make more explicit the behavior of classes - We also use at(i) or at(i,j) to indicate the number of threads that are at location i or between locations i,j.
-(That's not Java either)
+In today's class, we go through several classical synchronization problems and solve them using threads and semaphores.

+If you want to learn about many other synchronization problems and their solutions, check out "The little book of semaphores" by A. B. Downey available at http://greenteapress.com/semaphores/.

+We will use pseudo-code, which simplifies the details of Java syntax and libraries but which can be turned into fully functioning code by adding boilerplate.
+On the course website you can download fully working implementations of some of the problems.

+Recall that we occasionally annotate classes with invariants using the pseudocode keyword invariant; invariant; is not a valid Java keyword - that is why we highlight it in a different color - but we will use it to help make more explicit the behavior of classes.
+We also use at(i) or at(i,j) to indicate the number of threads that are at a location or range of locations.
+That's not Java either.